 Numerous vein structures up to 3 m wide have been mapped over a 7 km strike length throughout the project.
 Vein filling is massive to banded quartz with polymetallic (Au-Ag-Cu-Pb-Zn) mineralization and barren later stage carbonates.
-Reconnaissance rock chip sampling of quartz veins has returned assays up to 40.5 g/t Au with anomalous antimony, arsenic, and barium.
-Zones of narrow veinlets and stockwork within the wall rock carry up to 2.7 g/t Au.
-In addition, there is evidence of wider zones of sheeted veins and breccias zones that may be a target for bulk mining.
+Reconnaissance rock chip sampling of quartz veins has returned assays up to 330 g/t Au and 100 g/t Ag with anomalous antimony, arsenic, and barium, with zones of narrow veinlets and stockwork within the wall rock carry up to 2.7 g/t Au.
+In the northern part of the project, there is also evidence of wider zones of sheeted veins and breccias zones that may be a target for bulk mineralization.